 CEQ has retained the Islanders Board of Industry and Service (IBIS) as a registered trading name of CEQ.
 In the marketplace, especially the Torres Strait and Northern Peninsula Area (NPA), CEQ is more commonly known by its trading name 'IBIS'.
 On 1 May 2017, the State Government transferred management of its operating stores to CEQ.
-These stores are well known in their communities as the Retail Store.
-CEQ has rebranded the Retail Stores - as relevant local names under the ABIS banner.
+CEQ has rebranded the previous Government / Department stores in consultation with Community with relevant local names under the ABIS banner.